 Scenario Performance (ScP) is for students who enjoy telling stories.
 Students in grades 4-12 are challenged to create a story that is between 4-5 minute duration, set at least 20 years in the future, and arises from any one of the topics set for Scenario Writing in the FPS year.
 Submission will take the form of a video file of the student delivering an oral telling of their story, undertaken in one take without any edits.
 See: https://www.youtube.com/watch?v=SDpv84hwdzU&sns=em

-The State Bowl is held in Ames, IA.
-This 2 day event is held for the GIPS teams and individuals that have qualified at the Qualifying Bowl and is by invitation only.
+The State Bowl is held at Central College in Pella, Iowa.
+This 1 day event is held for the GIPS teams and individuals that have qualified at the Qualifying Bowl and is by invitation only.
 Students participating in Scenario Writing, Scenario Performance, and Community Problem Solving may also be invited to share their products with the Iowa FPS community.

 Teams, individuals, scenario writers, and community problem solvers who qualify for the State Bowl compete for the opportunity to represent Iowa at the International Conference, which will be held in June.
 At least one team/individual from each level of Global Issues, Community Problem Solving, Scenario Writing, Scenario Performance will move on to compete at the International Conference.
 This is an exciting opportunity that students will not want to miss, if selected.
 Iowa students will be among 2,500 students from around the world participating in the competition.
 For more information about the FPS International Competition, visit www.fpspi.org.